Top 5 UI/UX Design Agencies in the World

 Key clients: Coinbase, Vipps, Kron, Wake, Kolonial, Alva

 Team Size: 60 employees

-Bakken & Baeck is a digital strategy and UI design studio founded in 2011 with offices in Oslo, Bonn, and Amsterdam.
-By forming close relationships with their clients, they build mobile apps and websites from the ground up and at full speed.
-In addition to digital product design and development, they’re web design, machine learning, and artificial intelligence experts.
+Bakken & Baeck is a digital strategy and one of the best UI/UX design companies founded in 2011 with offices in Oslo, Bonn, and Amsterdam.
+By forming close relationships with their clients, they build apps and websites from the ground up and at full speed.
+In addition to digital product design and software development, they’re a web design, machine learning, and artificial intelligence experts.